|Please support the BVI National Parks Trust, dedicated to the preservation of the natural and marine heritage of the islands.||Cruising Guides,

 History, Literature, National Parks Trust Memrobilia, Maps, Nature, Travel Guides

-Sunfon Calypso (1999 Paperback, 350 pp.) by local author Julian Putley, a yacht charter captain, will "put a smile on your face" with its island characters, "moods and dramas" and authentic description of "all the sun, beauty and laughter" of the Caribbean.
+New!
+Sunfon Calypso (1999 Paperback, 350 p. $12.95) by local author Julian Putley, a yacht charter captain, will "put a smile on your face" with its island characters, "moods and dramas" and authentic description of "all the sun, beauty and laughter" of the Caribbean.

 Don't Stop the Carnival by Herman Wouk, 1992, Paperback from Little Brown & Co.
-Click here to order.
+Click here to order (only $11.96 with 20% off the list price).
 Said to be a favorite of Caribbean innkeepers, this fabulous novel will draw you in and knock you out--warning, a work of great literature!
 I like to imagine the setting is Marina Cay.

 Music CD: Don't

 Stop the Carnival ($11.88 with 30% off) by Jimmy Buffet.
 This is the